We welcome you to discover a unique learning opportunity for children located in Carleton County, New Brunswick, Canada.

-The Art & Nature School fosters high academic standards.
-The emphasis is not on what to think but on how to think.
+The Art & Nature School’s emphasis is not on what to think but on how to think.
 It embraces complexity through simple acts.
 To be truly prepared for the future, it will not only be necessary to discover unknown answers to a given problem, it will be necessary to define the problem, ask the right questions, and envision many different solutions.

 Feelings and Motivation

-Our education touches the hearts of the children in order to help them care about their fellow human beings, to reassure them that there is beauty and goodness in this world, and show them that they play a role in preserving it.
+We feel that all people have vitality, wisdom and compassion at their core.
+We strive for a learning community that engages the hearts of the children to help uncover their own inherent capacity to care about themselves and their fellow human beings; to discover the wonder and inter-relationships in this world, and to experience many ways to engage and create.
 Artistic activities (painting, drawing, drama, music, and handicrafts) are part of the school experience each day.
 They foster a heartfelt connection between the student and the subject and make education more meaningful and memorable.

 Our school families come from various religious and cultural backgrounds.
 The curriculum is not based on a particular religious doctrine.
 Rather, it is based on the belief that there is a spiritual dimension to each human being that also requires nurturing.

 The Knowlesville Art & Nature School is run primarily on the volunteer spirit of our team.
 Our lead teachers are qualified teachers who are offering their teaching abilities at below market salaries because they are passionate about making a rural school in a natural setting a reality.
 Our specialty teachers come from the school parents and the local community and include artists, yoga instructors, carpenters and language & culture specialists who very generously give their time and add richness to the classroom on a regular basis.
 All this has made it possible to work with families to make tuition affordable for families of diverse economic realities.